Buying Guides · Last updated 2 June 2026

 The Bottom Line

-Gibraltar holiday homes occupy a specific niche: small market, high prices, genuinely unusual tax environment, and structural rental demand that makes yields workable.
-The combination of no stamp duty, no CGT, and no annual property tax is rare in the European context.
-But the entry prices are high and the market is illiquid -- this is a medium to long-term hold, not a quick flip.
+Gibraltar holiday homes occupy a specific niche: small market, high prices, a tax environment that is materially more favourable than the UK or Spain, and structural rental demand that makes yields workable.
+The combination of zero CGT, no inheritance tax, stamp duty well below UK second-home rates, and modest annual rates at £200 to £600 per year is rare in the European context.
+But entry prices are high and the market is illiquid.
+This is a medium to long-term hold, not a quick flip.
+The 15 July 2026 treaty deadline adds a near-term timing consideration that buyers committing in mid-2026 are uniquely positioned to factor in.

 Frequently Asked Questions